 How dropshipping works

 Dropshipping is a retail fulfillment method where a store doesn't keep the products it sells in stock.
 Instead, a store purchases the item through a third party and has it shipped directly to the customer.
-As a result, the seller never sees or handles the product.
-You don't need put up any money upfront, which allows you to take risks with items and not lose money if it doesn't sell.
+As a result, the seller (you) never sees or handles the product.
+You don't need put up any money upfront, just provide the design, which allows you to take risks with items and not lose money if it doesn't sell.

 Here's how it works.
-You choose the item you want to sell.
-You upload the PNG or JPEG of the design.
-You then connect your Printful account to your ecommerce store.
-I recommend WooCommerce if you have a WordPress site or Big Cartel.
+You choose the item you want to sell and create the design.
+You upload the PNG or JPEG of the design to one of the third-party sites I've listed below.
 Now you have something that's called an auto-fulfillment store.
-This means that whenever somebody orders the product in your ecommerce store, Printful will process the order, print the item, and mail it to your customer with your branding on it.
-You literally have to do zero work.
-Just get people to your site.
-Make sure you take advantage of the sample orders, which give you 20% off and free worldwide shipping.
+This means that whenever somebody orders the product from you, your dropshipper will process the order, print the item, and mail it to your customer with your branding on it.
+You literally have to do zero work put place the orders as they come in and get people to your site.
+Make sure you take advantage of the sample orders, so you can have something on hand to wear and use.
+You have to be a walking billboard for your brand after all.
 You can use the sample order to not only see the quality of your product, but also have products to shoot for promotional materials.
 It's a win-win.

-I don’t hold any inventory because who has time to have 75 different shirts in ten sizes and colors.
-Not me, and neither do you.
 I know this post probably blew your mind and made you realize how simple it is to get started.
-All I ask is that you sign up for Printful using the links in this blog post, so that I may get a small commission from your newfound discovery.
+All I ask is that you sign up for tools using the links in this blog post, so that I may get a small commission from your newfound discovery.
 As you know, I don't teach expensive masterclasses or workshops.
 I share what I know with you, for free.
 So if you got to discover something cool or started using a new tool that you found on my blog, I would greatly appreciate it if you use the affiliate links so I can get the credit for being the plug.
 You're the best!

 Can't wait to see what you create!